-CHIANTI DOCG is a red wine denomination from Tuscany, Italy encompassing one region, Chianti DOCG itself, divided into six units, namely Chianti Colli Aretini DOCG, Chianti Colli Fiorentini DOCG, Chianti Colli Senesi DOCG, Chianti Colline Pisane DOCG, Chianti Montalbano DOCG, Chianti Montespertoli DOCG, and Chianti Rufinà DOCG.
-All have their own Riserva category, plus there is a single Chianti DOCG Superiore category.
-The DOC dates from 1967.
+Chianti DOCG is a red wine denomination in Tuscany, Italy, whose production zone and production rules are different from that of the Chianti Classico DOCG.
+The DOCG encompasses six geographical areas with their own sub-DOCGS, namely Chianti Colli Aretini DOCG, Chianti Colli Fiorentini DOCG, Chianti Colli Senesi DOCG, Chianti Colline Pisane DOCG, Chianti Montalbano DOCG, Chianti Montespertoli DOCG, and Chianti Rufinà DOCG.
+All have their own Riserva categories, plus there is a single Chianti DOCG Superiore category.
+This means that the Chianti DOC, which dates from 1967, has 15 different iterations.

 Bill Nesto MW & Frances Di Savino, Chianti Classico, the Search for Tuscany’s Noblest Wine, (University of California Press, 2016).

 Burton Anderson, Vino – The Wines and Winemakers of Italy (London, 1982), p329.